Always-convex harmonic shears: Some properties of certain families of analytic functions

 for $|z|=|re^{i\theta}|<1$.

 It is known that $\varphi\in V_k$ if and only if

 where $\mu(t)$ is a real-valued function of bounded variation on $[0, 2\pi]$ with

 The functions in $V_k$ are precisely those locally univalent analytic functions $\varphi$ normalized as in the class $\mathcal S$ which map $\D$ onto a domain of boundary rotation at most $k\pi$.
 We refer the reader to \cite{Pa, Pa2} for the basic properties of the functions in $V_k$.
 We mention that if $k_1\leq k_2$, then $V_{k_1}\subset V_{k_2}$.
+We refer the reader to \cite{1}, where analytic functions of bounded boundary rotation are used to generate close-to-convex harmonic mappings.

 The class $V_2$ consists of functions $\varphi\in\mathcal S$ that are convex.
 It was proved in \cite{Pa} that if $\varphi\in V_k$ for $2\leq k\leq 4$, then $\varphi$ is univalent.
 Pinchuk shows in \cite{Pinchuk} that, indeed, any function in $V_4$ is close-to-convex.